baskerville/bspwm/README.md

 Colors are either [X color names](http://en.wikipedia.org/wiki/X11_color_names) or '#RRGGBB', booleans are 'true' or 'false'.

+    focused_border_color
+        Color of the main border of a focused window of a focused monitor.

     active_border_color
-        Color of the main border of a focused window.
+        Color of the main border of a focused window of an unfocused monitor.

     normal_border_color
         Color of the main border of an unfocused window.